Envivio

-Envivio was a software-based video processing and delivery company.
+Envivio, Inc. was a software-based video processing and delivery company.
 It was founded in 2000 in San Francisco by Julien Signes, the president and CEO.
 In 2015, the company was acquired by Ericsson.
 In 2019, Ericsson sold its television business unit to One Equity Partners, the resulting company is named MediaKind.

 When founded, Envivio focused on developing technologies supported by the MPEG-4 standard, a standard for audio and video coding formats and related technology.

 Envivio was headquartered in South San Francisco with offices in Singapore, Beijing, Denver (Colorado) and Rennes.

 History

 Envivio was created in 2000 as a spin-off of the France Telecom R&D Labs in San Francisco and Rennes.
 The co-founders were contributors to the specification and development of MPEG-4, which is available on most consumer devices.
 The company holds 17 patents dating as far back as 2000.
 Envivio went public on April 25, 2012.

 In September 2015, Envivio was bought by Ericsson Television.

 A video from Envivio is used as an MPD steaming example in the dash.js open source DASH web player.